HenryChigbo/TextBorder/README.md

-Draw a rectangle border on a TextView
+Draw a rectangle border on a custom TextView